21003698/Ex.No.1---Data-Preprocessing/README.md

 # Ex.No.1---Data-Preprocessing
 ## AIM:To perform Data preprocessing in a data set downloaded from Kaggle

-To perform Data preprocessing in a data set downloaded from Kaggle

 ##REQUIPMENTS REQUIRED:
 Hardware – PCs
 Anaconda – Python 3.7 Installation / Google Colab /Jupiter Notebook